elebumm/RedditVideoMakerBot/CONTRIBUTING.md

 - Create a fork of this repository to your personal account
 - Clone the repo to your computer
 - Make sure that you have all dependencies installed
-- Run `python3 main.py` to make sure that the program is working
+- Run `python main.py` to make sure that the program is working
 - Now, you are all setup to contribute your own features to this repo!

 Even if you are a beginner to working with python or contributing to open source software,